Industry and Competitive Analysis

 Format

-The course is organized into twelve sessions that comprise a combination of (guests) lectures, case studies, and (tutored) group work.
+The course is organized into twelve sessions that comprise a combination of lectures, guest lectures, case studies, and (tutored) group work.
 The schedule is subject to change, depending on the availability of the guest lecturers.

-Group work will focus on the transformational impact of Generative AI and includes the selection and analysis of industries, the analysis and development of strategies for selected firms, and the presentation of results.
+Group work includes the analysis of specific industries, the analysis and development of strategies for selected firms, and the presentation of results.
 On each lecture day, the classroom is reserved until 15:00 for this group work.
 We encourage you to use the given time slot to meet your group, ask clarification questions to the teaching assistant, and progress with your group work.

 Structure